jkugelman/mockchain/README.md

   bit by referencing test CSV files, or by using `include_bytes!` to embed test CSV data in the Rust code.
 I didn't do that, though, because the design spec says not to commit any CSV files.

+- The spec doesn't say what to do when an account is locked.
+It says the account should immediately be "frozen" but doesn't specify what freezing entails.
+Should withdrawals be blocked?
+Should deposits?
+In the absence of guidance I did not implement any restrictions on locked/frozen accounts.

+  If I encountered this on the job, I would file a bug report against the spec.
+"Frozen" should either be defined and spec'ed out; or, if it's synonymous with "locked", it should be changed to "locked".
+Synonyms should be avoided in technical documents.

 ## Edge cases handled

 - Most errors are ignored as that seems to be the general philosophy of the design spec.
 The only